francescoagati/LiveScript/docs/macro-roadmap.md

 ## Future Work

-- Explore advanced hygiene mechanisms such as lexical scoping for macro-generated identifiers.
+- Initial lexical scoping for macro-generated identifiers implemented via `withScope` and scoped `gensym`.
 - Support for macro libraries that can be loaded from external files. (implemented via `loadFile`)
 - Macro utilities are accessible via `require('livescript').macros`.
 - Investigate performance implications of recursive expansion.